No. 18 Illini knock off No. 11 Badgers to claim first place in Big Ten

 Badgers guard Brad Davison fouled Plummer while shooting another 3 a couple of minutes later, and he made the ensuing three free throws to put Illinois up 12.

 Jacob Grandison added 14 points, seven rebounds and four assists for Illinois.
-He was 3 of 6 from 3-point range.
+He was 3 of 6 from 3-point range, a significant improvement after going 1 of 10 from 3 in wins over Michigan State and Northwestern.

+“I just decided I was out of my slump, from here on out.
+I literally just decided.
+I was talking to (director of recruiting and scouting Tyler Underwood) and I told him I was back, I’m good.
+Mind control.
+Power of the mind.”

 BIG PICTURE